 Because of the altitude and the terrain this is no walk in the park, the pass itself involves crossing the top of the Cho La glacier over hundreds of metres of ice.
 It’s a real mountaineering experience requiring technical equipment and experienced guides.
 If you want to get stuck in and take on a challenge this trek will reward you will some of the most impressive scenery on the planet.

 “What an amazing trip!
 The scenery, the atmosphere and the sense of achievement is something I will never forget.
-It was tough but with such an amazing leader and support crew I was determined to reach the top – I honestly don’t think I would have made it with any other leader!”
+It was tough but with such an amazing leader and local support crew I was determined to reach Everest Base Camp – I honestly don’t think I would have made it with any other leader!”

 Kathmandu is the vibrant capital of Nepal, jam packed with temples, taxis and tea-stalls.
 See our city guide for more info: See Kathmandu Guide >

 A short but spectacular flight over the mountains takes us to Lukla (2840m).
 Where we set off to Phakding

 Namche Bazaar is a Nepalese trading town and the capital of the Sherpa people.
 Here you will have a final opportunity to buy any missing items.
 On this journey you will enjoy your first view of Mt Everest.